 This difference in emphasis arises from the different purposes of the two systems.
 Git focuses on individual branches, because that is exactly what you want for a highly-distributed bazaar-style project such as Linux.
 Linus Torvalds does not want to see every check-in by every contributor to Linux, as such extreme visibility does not scale well.
 But Fossil was written for the cathedral-style SQLite project with just a handful of active committers.
 Seeing all changes on all branches all at once helps keep the whole team up-to-date with what everybody else is doing, resulting in a more tightly focused and cohesive implementation.

 Fossil, in contrast, puts more emphasis on recording exactly what happened, including all of the messy errors, dead-ends, experimental branches, and so forth.
-One might argue that this makes the history of a Fossil project "messy."
-But another point of view is that this makes the history "accurate."
+One might argue that this makes the history of a Fossil project "messy," but another point of view is that this makes the history "accurate."
 In actual practice, the superior reporting tools available in Fossil mean that the added "mess" is not a factor.

 Like Git, Fossil has an amend command for modifying prior commits, but unlike in Git, this works not by replacing data in the repository, but by adding a correction record to the repository that affects how later Fossil operations present the corrected data.
 The old information is still there in the repository, it is just overridden from the amendment point forward.
-For extreme situations, Fossil adds the shunning mechanism, but it has strict limitations that prevent global history rewrites.

 One commentator characterized Git as recording history according to the victors, whereas Fossil records history as it actually happened.